sdkbox-doc/en/src/playphone/readme.md

 Currently, `Playphone` is only available for __Android__

 ##Integration
 Open a terminal and use the following command to install the SDKBOX Playphone plugin.
-Make sure you setup SDKBOX installer correctly.
+Make sure you setup the SDKBOX installer correctly.
 ```bash
 $ sdkbox import playphone
 ```